I didn't come to Buddhism looking for Buddhism.

 The machine is humming.

-Take dukkha.
-I find it unfortunately translated as suffering.
-I feel suchg a translation is too dramatic for what it mostly describes.
+Now, let’s consider dukkha.
+This does not translate well; there is no word for it in English.
+I often find dukkha is unfortunately translated as suffering.
+I feel such a translation is too dramatic for what it mostly describes.

 It's closer to friction.
-For me, it is a restlessness ,a discontentedness, or an irritability.
+For me, it is a restlessness, a discontentedness, or an irritability.
 It is low-grade persistent tension of wanting things to be slightly different than they are.
-Wanting the conversation to have gone better.
-Wanting to feel more motivated than you do.
+Wanting that recent conversation to have gone better.
+Wanting to feel more joyous and motivated.
 Wanting the vague anxiety to ease up.
-Nothing catastrophic.
-Just persistent.
-Just always there, running in the background, like an app you never close that's quietly draining the battery.
+Mostly, nothing catastrophic.
+Just persistent life, on life's terms.
+Just always something, running in the background, like an app you never close that's quietly draining the battery.

 Once you have the vocabulary for it, you can’t help but notice it everywhere.
+Dukkha is.
 You can point at it.
 Call it what it is when it shows up.
-I know that sounds like it would make things more annoying — and briefly, it does — but it's actually a kind of relief.
+I know that sounds like it would make things more annoying (and briefly, it does) but it's actually a kind of relief.
 Because at least you know what you're dealing with.
 The unnamed thing is harder to work with than the named one.

 And then there's non-self, which sounds like the most abstract headache-inducing concept available and honestly, explained badly, it is.

-But here's the version that actually landed for me: you know how the version of you at fourteen was basically a different person?
-Different fears, different obsessions, different things that felt like the literal end of the world?
-That's not just growth in the simple sense.
-That's pointing at something more specific — there is no fixed, permanent, essential you sitting in there running the show.
-What you call yourself is more like a process than a thing.
+Think about the teenage version of youself at fourteen.
+That person was basically a different person.
+That you had different fears, different obsessions, different things that felt like the literal end of the world?
+That's not just aging in the simple sense.
+That's pointing at something more specific; there is no fixed, permanent, essential you sitting inside you running the show.
+At best, you can look at a snapshot, frozen in time.
+The truth is you are more like a process than a thing.
 A river, not a rock.

 Which is unsettling for about thirty seconds.
-And then it's interesting.
+And then it gets interesting.
 Because if the self is a process rather than a fixed object, then you're less stuck than you thought.
 The patterns are revisable.
 The character is genuinely in development.
-You're not just locked in.
+You're not locked to a moment in time.
+You are not a memory.
+Although, a memory may influence how you define yourself now, it doesn't have to.

 The question the year ahead is organized around isn't a doctrinal one.
 It's not about which lineage has the correct interpretation or whether you need to sit in the right posture.
-It's the question the Buddhist teaching keeps circling back to from every direction: how do you actually live, given everything that keeps piling up in a normal week?
-Given the noise and the pressure and the uncertainty and the fact that nobody really knows what they're doing — including, especially, the people who look like they do.
+It's the question the Buddhist teaching keeps circling back to from every direction: how do you actually live?
+Given everything that keeps piling up in a normal week, how do you live?
+Given the noise and the pressure and the uncertainty and the fact that nobody really knows what they're doing, including, especially, the people who look like they do, how do you actually live?

 There's no clean answer to that.
 Not here, not at the end of the year, not anywhere.